-The fees for the University of Helsinki Master’s Programmes are 13,000, 15,000 and 18,000 EUR per academic year, depending on the programme.
+The fees for the University of Helsinki Master’s Programmes in English are 13,000, 15,000 and 18,000 EUR per academic year, depending on the programme.
+The fee for Bachelor's Programme in Science is 13,000 EUR per academic year.
 In joint programmes, the fees may differ from these.
 You can find the programme specific fee from the Degree Finder.

-Citizens of non-EU/EEA countries, who do not have a permanent residence status in the area, are liable to these fees.
+Citizens of non-EU/EEA countries, who do not have a permanent residence status in Finland, are liable to these fees.
 Please check the FAQ of the Studyinfo website whether or not you are required to pay tuition fees.

 Please note that there are no tuition fees for:

 - exchange students

 - citizens of the European Union (EU), the European Economic Area (EEA) and Switzerland and individuals with permanent Finnish residence permit or long-term resident’s EU residence permit in Finland are not required to pay tuition fees.

 The individual student’s fee will remain the same throughout the completion of the programme.
 The fees are not charged of students who began their studies before 1 August 2017.